 While arguably looking a little outdated stood next to the more recently redesigned Play:5, the Play:1’s solid, sleek design stands the test of time.

 The Play:1 looks “Sonos” traditionally as opposed to being sonically conventional.
-It is steel wrapped, box-like, and – yes – a shade of black or white, which is a look it has in common with the Sonos range’s sofas but overlaid with an offsetting feature unique to this Play:1 variant.
+It is steel wrapped, box-like, and – yes – a shade of black or white, which looks familiar with the Sonos range’s sofas but overlaid with an offsetting feature unique to this Play:1 variant.

 The apartment-saving feature referred to is the wireless streaming of sound.
 Just add speakers, and you can have wireless audio streaming from your smartphone device through a “smart speaker” group of these devices around your home.